palwesh/container-as-a-service/README.md

 and ship it all out as one package.
 - CLoud : type of service like CAAS (Container as s service)
 - Ansible : backed part done with ansible automation
-- Python
+- Python-cgi : backend part
-server : RHEL 7.1
+- server : RHEL 7.1

  About the project